leocg/Hackintosh-Dell-G5-5590/README.md

 - [ ] Wi-Fi
 - [x] Apple Services
 - [x] Keyboard
 - [x] Keyboard backlight (RGB backlight works, but had to setup at Windows 10 Alienware Command Center.
 When boot at macOS the config remais, including color.
-Maybe it's defined at NVRAM, will study this at the future.
 Cannot turn off keyboard backlight in macOS for now.
-Continuous usage of macOS reboot keyboard backlight to factory color, bluish green)
+I found some information regarding sending information via USB to keyboard backlight, looking for a solution to inject colors)
 - [x] Trackpad
 - [x] Audio
 - [x] Microphone